Pop Archives

 Page updated Nov 2021 with thanks to John Pierce at 94.1FM Gold Coast and Tony Watson.

-Suggestion and analysis from Terry Stacey.
+Suggestion and further analysis from Terry Stacey.

 I reassessed the Wayne Raney and Jesse Lee Turner version Jan 2022.